-Except where otherwise indicated, all disclosure of a scientific or technical nature contained in this AIF relating to the Dublin Gulch property (the "Dublin Gulch Property"), which hosts the Eagle and Olive deposits, is supported by the scientific and technical information contained in the technical report titled "Technical Report for the Eagle Gold Mine, Yukon Territory, Canada" dated December 6, 2019 (with an effective date of December 4, 2019) (the "Technical Report"), prepared by Richard Goodwin, P. Eng., Paul Gray, P. Geo., Barry Carlson, P. Eng, Marc Jutras, P. Eng., Steve Tang, P.Eng. and Stephen Wilbur, P.Geo. (collectively, the "Technical Report Authors"), each of whom is a "qualified person" within the meaning of National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
-Other than Mr. Gray, Mr. Wilbur and Mr. Tang, each of the Technical Report Authors are considered to be "independent" of the Company within the meaning of NI 43-101.
+Except where otherwise indicated, all disclosure of a scientific or technical nature contained in this AIF relating to the Dublin Gulch property (the "Dublin Gulch Property"), which hosts the Eagle and Olive deposits, is supported by the scientific and technical information contained in the technical report titled "Technical Report Eagle Gold Mine, Yukon Territory, Canada" dated April 10, 2023 (with an effective date of December 31, 2022) (the "Technical Report"), prepared by Nico Harvey, P. Eng., Paul Gray, P. Geo., Jeff Winterton, P.E, Marc Jutras, P. Eng., and Michael Levy, P.E. (collectively, the "Technical Report Authors"), each of whom is a "qualified person" within the meaning of National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
+Other than Mr. Gray, Mr. Winterton and Mr. Harvey, each of the Technical Report Authors are considered to be "independent" of the Company within the meaning of NI 43-101.

 The Technical Report is subject to certain assumptions, qualifications and procedures described therein, and its conclusions are based upon information provided by Victoria throughout the course of investigations by the Technical Report Authors, which in turn reflect various technical and economic conditions existing at the time of preparing the Technical Report.
 Given the nature of the exploration, mining development, and production business, these conditions can change significantly over relatively short periods of time.
-Reference should be made to the full text of the Technical Report, which has been filed with Canadian securities regulatory authorities pursuant to NI 43-101 and is available on SEDAR (www.sedar.com) under Victoria's issuer profile.
+Reference should be made to the full text of the Technical Report, which has been filed with Canadian securities regulatory authorities pursuant to NI 43-101 and is available on SEDARplus (www.sedarplus.ca) under Victoria's issuer profile.
 The Technical Report is not, and shall not be deemed to be, incorporated by reference in the AIF.